Testimonial – Acute Gallbladder Colic

 AP – (alkaline phosphatase) is elevated in many types of liver disease but also in non-liver related diseases.
 Alkaline phosphatase is an enzyme, or more precisely a family of related enzymes, that is produced in the bile ducts and sinusoidal membranes of the liver but is also present in many other tissues.
 An elevation in the level of serum alkaline phosphatase is raised in bile duct blockage from any cause.
 Her levels were elevated at 137 U/l were acceptable parameters are 35 to 104.

 Given that all the blood parameters were pointing to a blockage of the gallbladder duct by calculi, she was strongly advised to remove the gallbladder immediately (cholecystectomy) the same day.
 She had suffered from gallbladder problems back in 2005 – this was the first time that I saw her and we managed to deal with this using a natural gallbladder flush that cleared all the stones from her gallbladder and her symptoms disappeared.
-Based on this past experience, she was now adamant to repeat the gallbladder flush again and avoid the cholecystectomy, even though her situation now was a little more pressing than before!
+Based on this past experience, she was now adamant to repeat the gallbladder flush again and avoid the cholecystectomy, even though her situation now was a little more pressing than before with the diagnosis of Acute Gallbladder Colic!

 Given the time constraints with the current medical and biochemical diagnosis, there were not many tests that were run apart from the Hair Tissue Mineral Analysis.
 This showed extremely low levels of many minerals including calcium, magnesium, potassium, manganese and cobalt with heavy metals such as mercury, arsenic, cadmium and aluminium appearing in circulation.

-As I pointed out to Mrs. K on initial consultation, her situation was a little more critical than previously as there was now an obstruction in the gallbladder ducts that had led to the high hepatic enzymes and the stress on the liver.
+As I pointed out to Mrs. K on initial consultation, her situation was a little more critical than previously with the medical diagnosis of Acute Gallbladder Colic as there was now an obstruction in the gallbladder ducts that had led to the high hepatic enzymes and the stress on the liver.
 She was also in acute pain with intense pain in the upper and middle abdomen that would radiate to the right shoulder blade.
 Pain would be worse after eating and could last a few hours and become very intense at times to the point of feeling nausea.
 It was an indication of the disruption of bile flow with the bile duct muscles contracting to try to force the bile though the ducts.

 There was little time to undergo a series of tests, so I told her that we should begin working on clearing the obstruction using a gallbladder flush